-Mike Kitchen is in his fourth season as an Assistant Coach for the Blackhawks after being named to the coaching staff on July 12, 2010.
+Mike Kitchen is in his fifth season as an Assistant Coach for the Blackhawks after being named to the coaching staff on July 12, 2010.
 Kitchen captured his first Stanley Cup on June 24, 2013.

 Kitchen also spent nine seasons as an Assistant Coach with the Toronto Maple Leafs (1990-98), helping the club reach the postseason five times, including two appearances in the conference finals.
 He played eight seasons in the National Hockey League as a defenseman, collecting 74 points (12G, 62A) and 370 penalty minutes in 474 regular-season games with the Colorado Rockies (1976-82) and New Jersey Devils (1982-84).
-Kitchen and Quenneville were teammates in Colorado and New Jersey from 1979-83.
+Kitchen and Quenneville were teammates in Colorado and New Jersey from 1979 to 1983.

 Kitchen and his wife, Jill, have two daughters, Amy and Megan.